 "If it wasn't for this app, I would still believe that I had an anxiety disorder.
 I am beyond thankful that I came across this on Facebook.
 Thank you so much," Marcie said.

 Marcie is an example of how our app users utilize the QALY app to keep track of their heart health.
-The QALY app allows users to send their smartwatch ECG (from Apple Watch, Samsung Watch, etc.) to cardiographic technicians for analysis.
+The QALY app allows users to send their smartwatch ECG (from Apple Watch, Samsung Watch, etc.) to cardiographic technicians for review.
 The QALY app is available for download in App Store and Play Store.